TankChirag-1212/Devops_training/Day26/README.md

 - **Optimize Content Delivery:**
     - (Optional) Set up an S3 bucket for backups or archival purposes, using lifecycle rules to transition older files to cheaper storage classes like Glacier.

-### 3. EC2 Instance Setup and Web Server Configuration :
+### 3. EC2 Instance Setup and Web Server Configuration:

 - **Launch EC2 Instances:**
     - Launch a pair of EC2 instances (t2.micro ONLY) in the public subnets using an Amazon Linux 2 AMI.